Glossary

 Solana

-A high-performance Layer 1 blockchain that Balchemy uses as its primary trading chain.
-Solana trades are routed through the Jupiter aggregator.
-Solana wallet addresses use the base58 format and are 32 bytes long (typically 43–44 characters).
+A high-performance Layer 1 blockchain supported by Balchemy trading flows.
+Solana trades use Solana wallet addresses and Solana execution infrastructure.
 See also: Solana Trading.

 Step-up Authentication